allenporter/nano-gpt/README.md

 - Make routines for working on hardware I have available (mps, old GPUs, colab, etc)
 - Additional type checking for safety/documentation
 - Basic unit tests to ensure things continue working
+- Add a little more abstraction, as a style preference, to facilitate typing and testing
 - Allow experimenting on other python frameworks other than pytorch

 This project is managed with [scruft](https://github.com/allenporter/scruft)

 ## Environment

+Install pre-requisites

 ```bash
 $ uv venv --python3.13